Disneyland Lightning Lane Guide [2024 Both Parks]

 What Are Lightning Lanes?

-This is the only easy part of this post.
+This is the easiest part of this post.
 “Lightning Lane” is the term for what used to be called the “FASTPASS” line.
 That is, Lightning Lanes are shorter lines for rides that require special access in order to use.
 Lightning Lanes are how you “skip the line” at Disneyland.
 As for how you get access to them…keep reading (spoiler: it costs money).

 Does Every Ride Have A Lightning Lane?